-Fig. 3: Firmware Build Flow (Kernel + System Applications)
+Fig. 3: Firmware Build Flow (Kernel + Resident Applications)

-Virtual Device Build Flow
+5.1.5 Virtual Device Build Flow

-The Virtual Device is automatically built at the same time than the Firmware (see Multi-Sandbox Firmware Creation).
+The Virtual Device is automatically built at the same time than the firmware when using the build-firmware-multiapp build type (see Headless Build).
 The Virtual Device builder performs the following steps:

-- Remove the embedded part of the platform (compiler, linker and runtime). - Append Add-On Libraries and System Applications into the runtime classpath.
+- Remove the embedded part of the platform (compiler, linker and runtime). - Append Add-On Libraries and Resident Applications into the runtime classpath.
 (See Ivy Configurations) for specifying the dependencies). - Turn the Platform (MicroEJ SDK) license to Virtual Device (MicroEJ Studio) license so that it can be freely distributed. - Generate the Runtime Environment from the Kernel APIs.